ES2Spring2019-ComputinginEngineering/final-project-amma-guo-final-project/README.md

 - `graphing KMeans` plots the height, speed and weight points in random colors based on which centroids they are assigned to.

 -`Venn_diagrams` generates venn diagrams analyzing the speed of the control group and Parkinson's disease group.
--`Statsmodelssummary` generates a table containing useful statistics such as F-value, Log-likelihood, AIC, BIC, and so on.
+- `Statsmodelssummary` generates a table containing useful statistics such as F-value, Log-likelihood, AIC, BIC, and so on.